BRC20 Pinning Attack: Implementing Attacks Locally

 \subsection{Experiment Objectives ($\mathcal{O}$)}

-We examine how the transfer amount $m$, transaction fee $f_{\text{tx}}$, mempool congestion level $C_{\text{m}}$, and number of attack attempts $N$ impact the effectiveness of the attack.
-Specifically, we aim to \begin{packeditemize} \item \textit{$\mathcal{O}$-1:} evaluate how an attacker can optimize the choice of $N$ in conjunction with variables $m$, $f_{\text{tx}}$, and $C_{\text{m}}$ to maximize the impact of the attack while minimizing associated costs;
+We examine how the transfer amount $m$, transaction fee $f_{\text{tx}}$, mempool congestion level $C_{\text{m}}$, and number of attack attempts $N$ impact the attack effectiveness.
+We aim to \begin{packeditemize} \item \textit{$\mathcal{O}$-1:} evaluate how an attacker can optimize the choice of $N$ in conjunction with variables $m$, $f_{\text{tx}}$, and $C_{\text{m}}$ to maximize the impact of the attack while minimizing costs;